rainbowdashlabs/sql-java/docs/02/operators.md

 ```

 All our databases have additional mathematical operators and build in functions like squareroot, absolute and more.
-However they are different in syntax.
+However, they are different in syntax.
 I will just link them here if you need something special.

 [MySQL](https://dev.mysql.com/doc/refman/8.0/en/numeric-functions.html)
 | [SQLite](https://www.sqlite.org/lang_corefunc.html) | [MariaDB](https://mariadb.com/kb/en/numeric-functions/)